More strategies, if you’re serious about addressing what causes your depression and/or anxiety:

 And it’s not just the quantity of Omega 3 that is the problem.
 It’s the excesses of Omega 6, probably largely because of consumption of refined oils (anyone eating fried foods, chips, etc.), which are high in 6.

 To get control of this balance, eliminating toxic refined oil in your diet has to be part of the solution.

 The other part is to get 2-3 Tbsp. of chia, flax, and / or hemp seed in your diet.
-I highly recommend putting any of our three varieties of our SPROUTED flax products in your green smoothie every day.
-(I pulse 1-2 Tbsp. of chia seed into my Hot Pink smoothie every morning.)
+The sprouted varieties of these seeds are more bioavailable than the plain seed or seed oils.

 Use 1 Tbsp. chia seed soaked in 3 Tbsp. of water as an egg replacer in a baking recipe.
 Or make chia pudding.